-This unique project - The Journey of Understanding - gives 24 young people from Israel, the Palestinian Territories, Indonesia, the UK, & the US the opportunity to meet in a safe environment to confront prejudices, undertake cross-cultural learning, & forge enduring friendships.
-On return home, they undertake community projects through our Global Alumni Programme.
-Travelling from across the globe we seek to cover the costs of the miles they travel in order to attend the programme.
+Fear and hatred of other communities, cultures and religions can often lead to violence.
+This project gives 24 young people from Israel, the Palestinian Territories, Indonesia, the UK, & the US the opportunity to meet in a safe environment to confront prejudices and undertake cross-cultural learning.
+On return home, they develop their own community projects through our Global Alumni Programme.
+Encompass has empowered thousands of young people to share a message of hope and peace.

 What is the issue, problem, or challenge?